Summary

 It's cheaper.
 If you have licenses you no longer need on-premises, you are most probably paying less for Software Assurance or subscription compared to SPLA costs.
 That is especially true for government entities and large enterprises.

-Licenses on long-term subscriptions or purchased via Enterprise Agreement have price protections from their respective agreements.
+Licenses on long-term subscriptions or purchased via an Enterprise Agreement have price protections from their respective agreements.

 You have to take care of the licenses.